-Yes.
 You can make a voluntary repayment to the ATO at any time and for any amount.
 Voluntary repayments are in addition to the compulsory repayments made through your tax return.

-There are several ways you can make a voluntary repayment, including via BPAY and credit card.
+You can make a voluntary repayment via BPAY and credit card.
 Voluntary repayments can be made through ATO online services accessible via myGov.

-For more information on making a payment, go to the ATO's How to pay webpage.
-For more information on voluntary repayments, go to the ATO's Voluntary repayments webpage.
+For more information on making a payment, go to pay | Australian Taxation Office (ato.gov.au).
+For more information on voluntary repayments, go to Voluntary repayments | Australian Taxation Office (ato.gov.au).